 Members of the Community Assets Team will be happy to discuss your project ideas with you and relevant contact details can be found in the menu on the left hand side of the page.

-The Community Assets Team in partnership with BIG Lottery, also delivers support to community groups applying to the Scottish Land Fund across Scotland.
+The Community Assets Team in partnership with The National Lottery Community Fund, also delivers support to community groups applying to the Scottish Land Fund across Scotland.
 Further details can be found on the Scottish Land Fund page.